 - The full rental price and when it should be paid.

 - Information on how and when rent agreements can be reviewed.

-- The start and end dates of the tenancy, and notice period.
+- The start and end dates of the tenancy, notice period and any break clauses.

 - Landlord and tenant responsibilities, such as whether bills are included.